 Key Considerations for Synthetic

 - Types of Synthetic Insulation: Various proprietary synthetic insulations exist, such as PrimaLoft, Climashield, and ThermicFill.
-These differ in their fiber structure, offering variations in warmth, compressibility, and durability.
+These differ in fiber structure, offering variations in warmth, compressibility, and durability.
 Continuous-filament insulations are durable and resist shifting, while short-staple insulations are softer and more compressible, akin to down.

 - Insulation Weight: Instead of fill power, synthetic insulation is often rated by its weight in grams per square meter (GSM), which helps indicate its insulating capacity.
 Higher GSM typically means more warmth.